Skip to main content

 //...

-//email field will appear in 2nd column when medium breakpoint is active
+//email field will appear in the second column when medium breakpoint is active

 columnsLayout.setColumn(email, "medium", 2);